 St. Anne Catholic School is committed to academic excellence.
 We provide a rich, diverse, and sound curriculum with a range of student activities and support services.
 Guidelines of our curriculum can be found on the Richmond Diocese Office of Catholic Schools website.
 As stated there: "The articulation of a faith-centered environment with a quality educational program for the Diocese of Richmond requires that all educators involved in schools work collaboratively to design and implement an ever-developing and creative curriculum.
 According to Catholic Tradition, curriculum should encompass the principles of respect, challenge the learners to achieve their full potential, and contribute to the moral development of all students.
 The curriculum should be designed in such a manner that it will stimulate a logical progression through the intellectual stages of critical analysis, deductive/inductive reasoning, clarity of thought/expression and strategies for problem solving."
 Our veteran faculty implements this curriculum in a way that embraces the intrinsic relationship of learning across all subject areas.

 The information from various forms of testing and competition is used for making decisions for continuous improvement of the teaching and learning processes here at St. Anne School.
 Students participate in a variety of local, state, and national competitions including oratory, essay, art, technology, and spelling.
-Each student’s success is also evaluated through the administration of the TerraNova standardized achievement test in grades one, three, five, and seven in the spring of each year, the diocese has made the decision to go with the Scantron Performance Series web-based diagnostics test.
+Each student’s success is also evaluated through the administration of standardized achievement tests starting in grade two.
+After years of administering the TerraNova Standardized Test in the spring of each year, the diocese has made the decision to go with the Scantron Performance Series web-based diagnostics test.
 This new test helps our school to identify your child's ability levels, demonstrate academic growth over time, and place your child in the correct instructional setting/programs.
-In nationally-normed comparisons, St. Anne students consistently rank in the top ten percent which has qualified them for the National Blue Ribbon Award for several years.
+In nationally-normed comparisons, St. Anne students have consistently ranked in the top ten percent which has qualified them for the National Blue Ribbon Award for several years.